ooni/probe-cli/internal/enginenetx/DESIGN.md

 +------------+     +-------------+     +--------------+     +-----------+
 ```

-As a first approximation, we can consider each arrow in the diagram to mean "fall
-back to".
-In reality, some policies implement a more complex strategy where they remix
-tactics they know and tactics provided by the downstream policy.
+Policies are described in detail below.
+On a high-level, here's what each policy does:

+1. `userPolicy`: honours the `bridges.conf` configuration file and, if no entry is found
+inside it, then it falls back to the subsequent policy;

+2. `statsPolicy`: uses statistics collected from previous runs to select tactics that
+worked recently, otherwise it falls back to the subsequent policy;

+3. `bridgePolicy`: adopts a bridge strategy for `api.ooni.io`, hides the SNI for
+THs, and otherwise falls back to the subsequent policy;

+4. `dnsPolicy`: uses the `*engine.Session` DNS resolver to lookup domain names
+and produces trivial tactics equivalent to connecting normally.

+While the previous description says "falls back to," the actual semantics of falling
+back is more complex than just falling back.
+For `statsPolicy` and `bridgePolicy`,
+we remix the current policy strategy and subsequent policies strategies to strike a
+balance between what a policy suggests and what subsequent policies would suggest.
+In
+turn, this reduces the overall bootstrap time in light of issues with policies.

+We added remix as part of [probe-cli#1552](https://github.com/ooni/probe-cli/pull/1552).
+Before
+this pull requests, OONI Probe implemented strict falling back.

-When using a proxy, we just use the `dnsPolicy` assuming the proxy knows how to do circumvention.
+Also, when using a proxy, we just use `dnsPolicy` assuming the proxy knows how to do circumvention.

 ## Instructions For Dialing